User37som/libbitcoin/Test-Methodology.md

 Testing is no substitute for good design.
-However desigining for testability is a forcing function for good design.
-For example a rigorous approach to unit testing leads directly to smaller and less conditional units and to a significant reduction in testable surface area through [elimination of repitition](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
+However designing for testability is a forcing function for good design.
+For example a rigorous approach to unit testing leads directly to smaller and less conditional units and to a significant reduction in testable surface area through [elimination of repetition](http://en.wikipedia.org/wiki/Don't_repeat_yourself).
 These side effects of rigorous test methodology produce measurable benefits in the reduction of code complexity.

 We break test scope into three distinct categories: